webworker01/freshubuntu/README.md

 **[netdata](./netdata)** | Lightweight dashboard for monitoring server resources see [readme](./netdata) **myip** | Simply displays your public ip and location data **ssh-keygen** | Generate ed25519 keypair
-**sshtabs** | Script you can modify to connect to multiple remote ssh sessions and restore screen sessions